 When a card transaction is disputed (either at the request of the cardholder or by the cardholder’s bank), you may receive a chargeback.
 If a chargeback occurs, you will be charged for the amount of the transaction.

-We will actively support you to dispute the chargeback and to recover the charged amount from your customer’s bank.
+At SumUp, we actively support you to dispute the chargeback and to recover the charged amount from your customer’s bank.

-What are reasons for a chargeback?
+What are the reasons for a chargeback?